 Following the departure of Duncan Baldwin and then Dylan Bradshaw, Colin Warner who had effectively replaced Michael Charlton as Head of the Family Law Department, effectively became the sole practitioner.

-Colin Warner specialises in all aspects of children’s work and was instrumental in having the firm incorporated in 2017.
-Colin Warner continues to Head the Family Law Department.
+Colin Warner specialises in all aspects of children’s work, is one of only 9 Court of Protection Professional Panel Deputy in the North West and was instrumental in having the firm incorporated in 2017.

 He was subsequently joined as a Director of Waddington & Son (Solicitors) Ltd in 2019 by Trish Hassell.
 Trish Hassell came to Waddington & Son after an extensive career in Family Law across the North West, but latterly having served 10 years as Head of a busy Family Department in Lancaster.
 Despite working out of the area for many years, Trish began her legal training in a local Blackburn firm working alongside Colin Warner.
 Trish now returns to her Blackburn roots to head up the Blackburn Office of Waddington & Son specialising in Family Law.